KonDiter42/pod-filter/wallow-3/README.md

   - Rejuvenation potions will show for all levels

 Gems
-  - Chipped gems will show from 1-20
+  - Chipped gems will show from 1-40
-  - Flawed gems will show from 1-30
+  - Flawed gems will show from 1-40
   - Normal gems will show from 1-40
   - Flawless gems will show for all levels
   - Perfect gems will show for all levels

 Items
-  - All unidentified unique, set, rare, and magic items will show from 1-40
+  - All unidentified unique and set items will show from 1-79
+  - Selective rare and magic items will show from 1-79
-  - All socketed items will show from 1-40
+  - Selective socketed items will show from 1-79
   - All identified unique, set, rare, and magic items will show for all levels
   - All runewords will show for all levels